sxweetlollipop2912/minesweeper-cpp/README.md

 # minesweeper-cpp
-a game that is both explosive and fun
+a game that is both explosive and mind blowing.